RoamGuru Roam Guru

 Match day note: If Liverpool are playing at home, and you can get a ticket, go.
 I don't care if you hate football.
 The atmosphere at Anfield, especially under the lights, is unlike anything else in England.
 You'll leave with your ears ringing and your heart racing, wondering why you suddenly care so much about eleven men kicking a ball.

-Lunch: The Sandon (Where Liverpool FC Was Born)
+The Sandon: Where Liverpool FC Was Born

 Location: 178-182 Oakfield Road, L4 0UH — 0151 330 8640